-You must analyse enough market sales to establish or verify land values at 1 July in the valuing year.
+You must analyse all market sales of commercial land to establish or verify commercial land values at 1 July in the valuing year.
 Make sure you cover the breadth of the market, and not just sales of vacant land or sales relating to benchmark properties.